 The journal values innovation and diversity, and so embraces research that uses a wide range of methodological approaches and is informed by a wide range of theoretical and conceptual frameworks.
 Scholarly articles may be literature-based, conceptual or based on empirical research.
 They may use quantitative, qualitative or mixed empirical methodologies.
 Innovative methods and high-quality participative and practice research that engages with service users, carers and communities, are encouraged.
 ESWR also welcomes a variety of perspectives, such as psychological, philosophical, sociological, political, legal, ethical or related to human growth and development, whilst showing clear relevance to practice, management, regulation, policy, research, education or training in social work.

-In addition to traditional research articles and book reviews, ESWR features a Research, Policy and Practice Exchange section for shorter articles, critical discussions and reflections.
-Within this section, short papers relevant to furthering social work research in Europe are welcomed.
+In addition to traditional research articles and book reviews, ESWR features a Research, Policy and Practice Exchange section for shorter contributions.
+This section is intended to provide a critically discursive space to provoke dialogue and debate, promote innovation and new initiatives, and to stimulate further contributions to the journal and to the European social work field.
 These may include:

 For questions and pre-submission enquiries, please contact the editorial team at: email@example.com.

-The editorial team is led by Editor in Chief Lars Uggerhøj (Aalborg University, Denmark) and Co-Editors Ana M. Sobočan (University of Ljubljana, Slovenia), Elaine Sharland (University of Sussex, UK), and Brian Taylor (Ulster University, N Ireland).
-Find out more about the wider editorial team and board.
+The editorial team is led by Editor in Chief Lars Uggerhøj (Aalborg University, Denmark) and Co-Editors Ana M. Sobočan (University of Ljubljana, Slovenia), and Elaine Sharland (University of Sussex, UK) Find out more about the wider editorial team and board.